Jacques Herzog

 Jacques Herzog (born 19 April 1950) is a Swiss architect and a founding partner along with Pierre de Meuron of the architectural firm Herzog & de Meuron.
+Herzog, along with de Meuron, has received the Pritzker Architecture Prize and the Royal Gold Medal, among numerous other awards.

-Some of the most well-known projects by Herzog & de Meuron include the conversion of the Bankside Power Station into the Tate Modern in London, the Elbphilharmonie concert hall in Hamburg, and the Beijing National Stadium, also known as the "Bird's Nest", designed for the 2008 Olympics.
-Herzog, along with Pierre de Meuron, has received the Pritzker Architecture Prize and the Royal Gold Medal, among numerous other awards.
+Some of the most well-known projects by Herzog & de Meuron include the conversion of the Bankside Power Station into the Tate Modern in London, the Elbphilharmonie concert hall in Hamburg, the National Library of Israel in Jerusalem, the Tour Triangle in Paris, and the Beijing National Stadium, also known as the "Bird's Nest", designed for the 2008 Olympics.

 Early life and education

 Jacques Herzog was born in Basel, Switzerland.
 Growing up in Basel, Herzog developed an early interest in the arts and architecture, influenced by the cultural history of his hometown.
-He was in the same grade school class as Pierre de Meuron, who would later become his long-term collaborator and business partner.
-He pursued his passion by enrolling for degree in architecture at École Polytechnique Fédérale de Lausanne (EPFL), before continuing his studies at the Swiss Federal Institute of Technology Zurich (ETH Zurich).
-After receiving their degree in 1975, Herzog stayed at ETH working as teaching assistant to Prof Dolf Schnebli.
-In 1978, Herzog and Pierre de Meuron established their practice Herzog & de Meuron in Basel.
+He was in the same primary school class as Pierre de Meuron, who would later become his long-term collaborator and business partner.
+He pursued his passion by enrolling for a degree in architecture at École Polytechnique Fédérale de Lausanne (EPFL), before continuing his studies at the Swiss Federal Institute of Technology Zurich (ETH Zurich).

+After receiving his degree in 1975, Herzog stayed at ETH Zurich working as ateaching assistant to Professor Dolf Schnebli.
+In 1978, Herzog and de Meuron established their practice Herzog & de Meuron in Basel.

 Career

-Herzog & de Meuron gained international recognition their ability to join refinement with pragmatism and urbanism; their projects respond to both the collective realm of the city and the needs of their clients.
-Their interest in the built world is based on uncovering, or discovering, the potential of what is already there.

-Among their early projects are the Ricola Storage Building in Laufen, Switzerland (1987), which showcased their approach to materiality and texture, and the Dominus Winery in Napa Valley, California, USA (1998), where they employed local stone-filled gabions as a primary building material.
+Herzog & de Meuron gained international recognition for their ability to join refinement with pragmatism and urbanism.
+Their projects have been noted to respond to both the collective realm of the city and the needs of their clients.
+Among their early projects are the Ricola Storage Building in Laufen, Switzerland (1987), which showcased their approach to materiality and texture, and the Dominus Winery in Napa Valley, California, US (1998), where they employed local stone-filled gabions as a primary building material.

 Their work on the conversion of the Bankside Power Station into the Tate Modern in London (2000) gained them an international reputation as architects.
-Further important commissions include the Allianz Arena in Munich (2005) and the Beijing National Stadium, also known as the "Bird's Nest," for the 2008 Olympics.
+Further important commissions include the Allianz Arena in Munich (2005) and the Beijing National Stadium, also known as the "Bird's Nest", for the 2008 Olympics.

 Herzog & de Meuron's projects are noted for their diversity in both form and function, from cultural institutions and sports facilities to residential buildings and urban master plans.
 Their ability to adapt their design approach to the context of each project while maintaining a high level of architectural integrity has earned them numerous awards, including the prestigious Pritzker Architecture Prize in 2001.